Please read the full GIG Fund program guidelines before preparing your application.

 We do not recommend applying with an entire series or season due to the size of this grant opportunity.
 Instead, focus your application on a specific artist, group of artists, event, or festival.

-If I receive a grant award for the July – December cycle, may I still apply for the January – June cycle?
+If I received a grant award for a previous funding cycle, may I still apply for the next round?

 Yes, you may!
 However, funding is determined on a state-by-state basis, and if we receive a high volume of applications from your state, funding priority may be given to applicants who have not previously been awarded.
 Priority will also be given to organizations that are led by or engage an artist(s) who is historically underrepresented or marginalized.